-	- Experienced interviews: Our interviews are performed by former FBI Special Agents responsible for interviewing thousands of individuals in their career.
+- Experienced interviews: Our interviewing services are performed by investigators who have interviewed thousands of individuals in their career.

 - Customized reporting: We distribute information to clients in the format of their choice.
 We prepare formal background investigation reports when requested and distribute information as it becomes available.

 - Confidentiality — Our services are private and confidential.
 We have never published a client list in our over 35 years of existence.

 We have a longstanding yet independent relationship with several international investigative, cyber security and risk management firms.
 This allows us to coordinate our actions to achieve engagement efficiencies, while also allowing clients options to manage the aspects of privilege.